resetes12/pokeemerald/README.md

   For technical reasons, some special or particular Pokémon might not be randomized.

 Nuzlocke page:
 * Any option that any Nuzlocker would want to use.
+Includes EASY, NORMAL, and a HARDCORE mode, plus many options.

 Difficulty page:
 * Lock difficulty: locks the current select option that was selected during Birch's Speech and can't be changed in-game.
 Hard sets "Battle Style" to "Set" always.
 Beating the game disables the lock.